On the Existence of Steady-State Solutions to the Equations Governing Fluid Flow in Networks: Results and Implications

-Theorem~\ref{thm:existence-gfpi} and Corollary~\ref{corollary:invert-pi} have far reaching implications, laying to rest all ambiguity about the solvability of the steady-state gas flow equations on networks.
-They assure us that steady-state network flow for an ideal gas (and non-ideal gas with the approximate equation for the compressor) \emph{always} has a unique, generalized potential solution from which a generalized-pressure solution can be derived contingent on non-negative potentials for an ideal gas, but in every case for a non-ideal gas.

-It was pointed out in Remark~\ref{remark:no-sign} that our definition of generalized solution allowed the potentials, pressures and flows to take any real values.
-However, at this juncture, we can allow physical considerations to make a distinction between the equations being \emph{solvable} and \emph{feasible}.

-As outlined in \cite{nrsolver}, for both the ideal and the non-ideal gas (with CNGA equation of state), a \emph{feasible} solution will have non-negative pressures and non-negative flow in compressors.
-Otherwise, the solution/system is \emph{infeasible}.

-In light of this statement, one may qualify the questions (Q1), (Q2) asked earlier to now read: \begin{enumerate}[label=(Q\arabic*), start=4] \item Do the systems~\eqref{eq:GF-p} or \eqref{eq:GF-pi} for an ideal gas have a \emph{feasible} solution? \item For a non-ideal gas (with the CNGA equation of state), does the system~\eqref{eq:GF-p} have a \emph{feasible} solution? \end{enumerate} The theory developed thus far answers (Q4) with the conclusion that if any component of the generalized potential solution to system~\eqref{eq:GF-pi} for the ideal gas is negative, then it is infeasible, else it is feasible.
-For (Q5), there needs to be further investigation before declaring infeasibility, owing to the fact that a cubic equation can have either one or three real roots.
-If any compressor flow is negative, or any potential fails to have a non-negative pressure, then one can declare infeasibility; otherwise it is feasible.
+Theorem~\ref{thm:existence-gfpi} and Corollary~\ref{corollary:invert-pi} have far-reaching implications, laying to rest all ambiguity about the solvability of the steady-state gas flow equations on networks for the case of the \emph{ideal gas}.
+The steady-state system for an ideal gas (corresponding to system~\eqref{eq:GF-pi}) \emph{always} has a unique, generalized potential solution.
+Furthermore, a generalized-pressure solution can be derived contingent on non-negative potentials.
+In light of this statement, one may qualify the question (Q1) asked earlier to now read: \begin{enumerate}[label=(Q\arabic*), start=3] \item Do the systems~\eqref{eq:GF-p} or \eqref{eq:GF-pi} for an ideal gas have a \emph{feasible} solution? \end{enumerate} From the theory developed thus far, one may definitively conclude apropos of (Q3) that the system~\eqref{eq:GF-pi} for the ideal gas is infeasible if any component of the generalized potential solution or compressor flow is negative, but feasible otherwise.